CalibrateGlobal/qliksnap/README.md

 # QlikSnap

-A Node application allowing users to create a "snapshot" of a Qlik iframe
+A Node application allowing users to create a "snapshot" of a Qlik single integration page

 ## Installation